fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 He said:
 > Allah created the sheep; He sent down water for it from the heavens and caused food to grow for it from the earth, then you slaughter it in a name other than that of Allah!

 He spoke out against the practice of burying infant girls alive.
 He used to (rescue and) protect girls who were buried alive.
-He would say to a man who wanted to bury his daughter alive, “Don’t kill her, I will take care of her.”
-He would take the child, and when she grew up he would say to her father, “If you want I will give her to you, or if you want I’ll take care of her.“3 He denounced them and pointed out the enormity of their actions.
+He would say to a man who wanted to bury his daughter alive, "Don’t kill her, I will take care of her."
+He would take the child, and when she grew up he would say to her father, "If you want I will give her to you, or if you want I’ll take care of her."3 He denounced them and pointed out the enormity of their actions.

-Asmaa’ bint Abi Bakr (may Allah be pleased with her) said, “I saw Zayd ibn ‘Amr standing, leaning back against the Ka‘ bah, saying, “O Quraysh!
-By Allah, no one among you is following the religion of Ibrahim (Peace be upon him); except me.“4
+Asmaa’ bint Abi Bakr (may Allah be pleased with her) said, "I saw Zayd ibn ‘Amr standing, leaning back against the Ka‘ bah, saying, "O Quraysh!
+By Allah, no one among you is following the religion of Ibrahim (Peace be upon him); except me."4

 The Messenger ﷺ   said:
 > I entered Paradise and I saw two gardens for Zayd ibn Amr.
 And when asked about Zayd, he ﷺ   said: "He will be gathered as a nation on his own, between me and ‘Eesa ibn Maryam."